nguye1p/RealtorCalc/README.md

 # RealtorCalc
 Calculate house details

-Calculate house details.
 Install by dropping .crx into your Extensions page in Chrome.